AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 description: Simple CTF write-up
 ---

--We start by running a basic Nmap script scan to enumerate the open ports
+-We start by running a Nmap scan to enumerate all open ports with the -p- argument

 {% highlight bash %}
->:$ Nmap -sC <target_ip>
+>:$ Nmap -p- <target_ip>
 {% endhighlight bash %}

 Nmap shows ports: 21(ftp) -- 80(http) -- & 2222(openssh)

+This gives us our fist two answers
+>Answer: 2
+>ssh

 Turning our attention to the web server on port 80, we can use Dirb or gobuster to enumerate hidden directories.
 {% highlight bash %}